jonlatner/distribution_contyp/README.md

 This article has been accepted for publication by the journal, European Societies.  https://www.tandfonline.com/doi/pdf/10.1080/14616696.2022.2072930

-This article has won the European Sociological Association (ESA) award for the best article published in the European Societies journal for the period 2021-2023.
+In 2024, this article won the European Sociological Association (ESA) award for the best article published in the European Societies journal for the period 2021-2023.
 For more information click [here](https://www.europeansociology.org/conference/2024/article/e38976b6-4419-4bf6-84f8-82976771fc31).

 ## Output examples